andrewSC/blog/source/_posts/2014-03-30-arch-linux.markdown

 categories:
 ---

-Hi everyone, I recently went through and setup my favorite OS, [Arch Linux](https://www.archlinux.org/), on a Macbook Air I own but I decided to keep the Apple bootloader.
-There are a number of reasons why you might want to keep the Apple bootloader vs. going down the rEFIt route.
-I personally chose to pursue this route because I wanted to keep the seamless appearance of an Apple product.
-Configuring rEFIt to boot OS X as the default would be easy enough to do and I highly recommend that approach if you're not concerned about looks.
-Finally I thought a writeup of the steps would possibly help someone else who wants to do this but needs a reference :)
+I recently went through the setup of my favorite OS, [Arch Linux](https://www.archlinux.org/), on a 2011 Macbook Air (Model: A1369) and decided to keep the Apple bootloader.
+The main reason I went down this route was because I wanted to keep the seamless appearance of an Apple product.
+Configuring rEFIt to boot OS X as the default would be easy enough to do and I highly recommend that approach if you're not concerned about looks or having OS X as the default without a OS selection prompt.
+So yeah, I thought a how-to of the steps involved would possibly help others who want to do this but need a reference :)

 The first step is getting your OS X partition(s) setup correctly and I felt